Beyond Inc call volume above normal and directionally bullish

-Bullish option flow detected in Beyond (BYON) Inc with 7,874 calls trading, 1.9x expected, and implied vol increasing almost 5 points to 86.91%.
-11/29 weekly 7 calls and 11/29 weekly 6.5 calls are the most active options, with total volume in those strikes near 2,500 contracts.
-The Put/Call Ratio is 0.09.
+Bullish option flow detected in Beyond (BYON) Inc with 3,256 calls trading, 1.6x expected, and implied vol increasing over 1 point to 84.44%.
+12/6 weekly 7.5 calls and 12/13 weekly 7 calls are the most active options, with total volume in those strikes near 1,400 contracts.
+The Put/Call Ratio is 0.11.
 Earnings are expected on February 18th.

 Don't Miss our Black Friday Offers: